scallop-lang/scallop-lang.github.io/md/ssnp24/index.md

 The first application we are going to work on is reasoning about Dates.
 In this task, your model should take in a string such as

-> Jane finished her PhD in January 5th, 2008.
+> **Question:** Jane finished her PhD in January 5th, 2008.
 2 days from today is the 10th anniversary of her PhD.
 What is the date 10 days ago from today?

 The answer that your model should produce is `"12/24/2017"`.
 The reasoning goes as follows: